 Multicharts

-- Backtesting comparisons show it is 20% faster in the backtesting department than Tradestation, in fact, we tend to backtest our strategies in Multicharts and then transfer the code to Tradestation to ensure we get the same results.
+- Backtesting comparisons show it is 20% faster in the backtesting department than Tradestation; we tend to backtest our strategies in Multicharts and then transfer the code to Tradestation to ensure we get the same results.

-- Charting is some of the best in the industry, it allows for Multi-time frame analysis, fast response time, complete interactivity with everything on the screen.
+- Charting is some of the best in the industry; it allows for Multi-time frame analysis, fast response time, and complete interactivity with everything on the screen.

-- Dynamic portfolio backtesting lets you test your strategies as a portfolio; this can be applied to 100s of markets as once.
+- Dynamic portfolio backtesting lets you test your strategies as a portfolio; this can be applied to 100s of markets simultaneously.
 Portfolio backtesting is an invaluable tool during technical analysis and strategy development.

 - Connect with one or more broker accounts and trade directly from DOM window; you can easily attach profit targets and stops strategies from manual entry positions.

-- Multicharts create detailed performance reports automatically so the user can efficiently evaluate the backtest performance.
+- Multicharts automatically create detailed performance reports so the user can evaluate the backtest performance efficiently.

 - Genetic optimizer and walk forward optimizer is also available with Multicharts.